nus-cs2103-AY2324S1/ip/docs/README.md

 ### Listing your tasks
 List your tasks with a simple `list` command.
 That's all.

+## Find tasks
+Find your tasks by description with the `find` command.
+Format: `find <item>`.
+Gives a list of items that contains the item in the description.

 ### Mark / Unmark tasks
 Mark and unmark your tasks with the `mark` and `unmark` command.
 Format: `mark <index in the list>` or `unmark <index in the list>`